wingo/walloc/README.md

 ## Size

-The resulting wasm file is about 1.5 kB.
+The resulting wasm file is about 2 kB (uncompressed).

 ## Design

 When a C program is compiled to WebAssembly, the resulting wasm module (usually) has associated linear memory.
-It can be compiled in a way that the memory is created by the module when it's instantiated, or such that the module is given a memory by its host.
-By default, wasm modules import their memory.
+It can be linked in a way that the memory is created by the module when it's instantiated, or such that the module is given a memory by its host.
+The above example passed `--import-memory` to the linker, allowing the host to bound memory usage for the module instance.

 The linear memory has the usual data, stack, and heap segments.
 The data and stack are placed first.
 The heap starts at the `&__heap_base` symbol.
+(This symbol is computed and defined by the linker.)
 All bytes above `&__heap_base` can be used by the wasm program as it likes.
 So `&__heap_base` is the lower bound of memory managed by walloc.

 ```
                                               memory growth ->